mariojgt/castle/README.md

 1. composer require mariojgt/castle
 2. php artisan install::castle

-This will copy the resource assets, rung migrations and copy over some config file we need to use;
+This will copy the resource assets, run migrations and copy over some config file we need to use;

 ## How to use